chasemp/timeline/markdown/2017-09-08-linkedin-post-devopsdays-kc-2017-is-in-2-weeks-2016-was-great.md

 We have 2 days of conference at the historic Uptown Theater.
 An after event is on Thursday at Hamburger Mary's.
 The program is set  and tickets are still available

-"If you have never seen ignite karaoke in action you should come out.
+If you have never seen ignite karaoke in action you should come out.